 The information we collect

-We will make every effort only to collect the personal information we need.
+We will make every effort only to collect the personal information we need from and about you.
 The type of information we collect will vary depending on the service we offer to you.
-For further details on the specifics of these, please refer to your relevant Privacy Notice.

 Types of information we collect